Open accessibility options

 🤝 Purpose: Professional website hosting and operational security

-📓 Data processed: IP address, time of website visit, browser used, and other data.
-Further details can be found below or from the respective web hosting provider.
+📓 Data Processed: IP address, time of website visit, browser used, and other data.
+More details can be found below or with your web hosting provider.

-📅 Storage period: Depends on the respective provider, but usually 2 weeks
+📅 Storage Period: Depends on the provider, but usually 2 weeks

 What is web hosting?